Standing Committee on Budgets and Review

 - requires commuter railroads to install train control technology (P.L.
 110-432, 2008).

 The Unfunded Mandates Reform Act (UMRA) is now in its second decade.
-Although fewer than a dozen mandates have been enacted that exceed the threshold established in UMRA (see below), Congress has shifted at least $131 billion in costs to states over the past five years, according to NCSL's Mandate Monitor.
+Although fewer than a dozen mandates have been enacted that exceed the threshold established in UMRA (see below).
+Congress shifted at least $131 billion in costs to states over the five year period of 2004 to 2008, according to NCSL's Mandate Monitor.
 The Mandate Monitor uses a definition of "unfunded mandate" that is broader than the one included in UMRA, because state and local officials view unfunded mandates more expansively.
 They interpret almost any federal decision that requires them to spend state or local funds as a cost shift.
 This includes legislation that:

 - Establishes a condition of grant in aid.